Samarendra Kundu

-Samarendra Kundu (5 October 1930 – ?) was an Indian politician and a former Union minister of state of foreign affairs in the Government of India.
+Samarendra Kundu (5 October 1930 - 6 December 1993) was an Indian politician and a former Union minister of state of foreign affairs in the Government of India.
 He was elected to the 4th Lok Sabha in 1967 from Balasore in Orissa.
 He was re-elected to the Lok Sabha in 1977 and 1989 from the same constituency.
 He was a member of the Janata Dal political party.
 He was imprisoned during The Emergency in 1975–77, under MISA.
+He died in 1993 of complications relating to an operation.